ANNUAL APPLICATION POSTMARK DEADLINE: February 1

 The Dissertation Fellowship program is designed to support the final year Ph.D. or Th.D. dissertation writing for students engaged in research pertaining to North American Christianity, especially projects with the potential to strengthen the religious life of North American Christians and their institutions, including seminaries, while simultaneously advancing American religious and theological scholarship.

-Applicants must be candidates for the Ph.D. or Th.D. degree who have fulfilled all pre-dissertation requirements, including approval of the dissertation proposal, by February 1 of the award year and expect to complete the dissertation by the end of the following academic year.
-The Fellowships are intended to support the final year of dissertation writing.
+Applicants must be candidates for the Ph.D. or Th.D. degree in an accredited graduate school in the United States or Canada.
+Applicants must be on track to fulfill all pre-dissertation requirements, including approval of the dissertation proposal, by February 1 of the award year and should expect to complete the dissertation by the end of the following academic year.
+These fellowships are intended to support the final year of dissertation writing.

 Proposed projects may employ a variety of methodological perspectives, including, but not limited to, history, ethics, the social sciences, biblical studies, and historical, systematic, and practical theology.
 They may also be interdisciplinary in nature.